 Eligible nominations can be for any published work of sufficient value on subjects connected with Anglo-Saxon, Early English Language and Literature, English Philology, or the History of English Language; or for original investigations connected with the history of English Literature or the works of English writers, with preference for the earlier period.

 How to nominate

 Nominations may only be made by Fellows of the British Academy.
-Nominations for the 2019 Prize have now closed.
+Nominations for this Prize are currently closed.

 Nominating body: Medieval Studies Section

 David Wallace for his lifetime contribution into the study of Chaucer and Medieval English literature.

 David Wallace has been Judith Rodin Professor of English & Related Literature at the University of Pennsylvania since 1996, with visiting positions at Melbourne, Princeton, and Jerusalem.
 He served as President of the New Chaucer Society, 2004-6, and as President of the Medieval Academy of America, 2018-19.

 His Chaucerian Polity: Associational Lineages and Associational Forms in England and Italy (1997) won the Lowell Prize for best book by a member of the Modern Language Association of America.
 Strong Women: Life, Text, and Territory, 1347-1645 (2011) was developed from Clarendon lectures given at Oxford in 2007.
 Edited projects include The Cambridge History of Medieval English Literature (1999) and, supported by a Guggenheim Fellowship, Europe: A Literary History, 1348-1418 (2 vols, 2016).
 Recipient of three teaching awards, he is offering open Chaucer classes at the Rosenbach Museum, Philadelphia, in autumn 2019.
 His Chaucer: A Very Short Introduction is published this month.